chrisshayan/vietnamworks/employer-api-docs/README.md

 ## 2. Authentication

-In order to publish on behalf of a Vietnamworks Employer account, you will need an access token.
+In order to publish on behalf of a VietnamWorks Employer account, you will need an access token.
 An access token grants limited access to a user’s account.
 We offer to acquire an access token by browser-based OAuth authentication.

 ### 2.1.
 Browser-based authentication